zhouyf-10/starter-hugo-academic/content/_index.md

         - **2024/03**, Three papers are accepted by 2024 IEEE PESGM on Learning-enabled runtime reachable dynamics, Stochastic reachable dynamics, and Adversarial-resilient quantum ML.
         - **2024/01**, Our paper on [Neural dynamic state estimation](https://ieeexplore.ieee.org/abstract/document/10457950) is accepted by IEEE Transactions on Industry Applications.
         - **2023/10**, Our paper on [Neural dynamic equivalencing](https://arxiv.org/pdf/2309.16950) is selected as the Top 5 in the 2023 CIGRE Next Generation Network (NGN) Paper Competition.
-        - **2023/10**, Our paper on [Neural dynamic equivalencing](https://ieeexplore.ieee.org/document/10298789) is accepted by IEEE Transactions on Power Systems.
+        - **2023/10**, Our paper on [Physics-informed neural dynamic equivalencing](https://ieeexplore.ieee.org/document/10298789) is accepted by IEEE Transactions on Power Systems.
         - **2023/08**, Our paper on [Certified neural hierarchical control](https://ieeexplore.ieee.org/abstract/document/10233047) is accepted by IEEE Transactions on Smart Grid.
         - **2023/03**, One paper on [Distributed local routing for quantum network-enabled microgrids](https://ieeexplore.ieee.org/abstract/document/10364635) is accepted by the 2023 IEEE PESGM.
         - **2023/03**, Our paper on [Noise-resilient quantum EMTP](https://ieeexplore.ieee.org/abstract/document/9769895) is published by IEEE Transactions on Power Systems.